StephanAkkerman/running-guide/README.md

 - **Avoid Heat:** Running in the hottest part of the day increases the effort required to maintain your pace.
 Run in the cooler morning or evening hours when possible.

 ## Warm-up 🌡️
+When preparing for a run, a proper warm-up is crucial for preventing injuries and enhancing performance.
+You want to focus on dynamic stretches, which are active movements that take your joints and muscles through a full range of motion.
+Key dynamic stretches to incorporate include leg swings, butt kicks, high knees, and torso twists.
+These movements help to lubricate your joints and activate the specific muscle groups you'll be using while running.
+It's important to avoid static stretching, which involves holding a stretch for an extended period, as this can actually inhibit muscle performance before a run.
+Tailor your warm-up to the type of run you have planned; a longer, more intense run may require a more extensive warm-up.

+I like to follow a 5-10 minute YouTube video for warming up, for instance [this one](https://www.youtube.com/watch?v=u-e0ZO5L0s0).

 ## Posture 🧘